Cincopa-com/cincopa-sanity/README.md

 ## ✨ Features

-- 📤 Upload videos to Cincopa from within Sanity
+📤 **Upload** videos to Cincopa from within Sanity
-- 🔍 Search your video library by title, description, ID, or even within the transcript
-- 🧠 Set or auto-generate title and description with AI
-- 🖼️ Pick or upload a thumbnail, or define a video clip as your preview
-- 🎬 Create or auto-generate chapters to divide a long video
-- 📝 Create, upload, or generate subtitles with AI
-- 🎯 Add on-video features like annotations, calls to action, lead capture forms
-- 📊 Dive into layered insights with our three-level analytics
-- ✂️ Cut, trim, and refine your video content
+🎥 Use our customizable, **video players** (mobile and desktop) - available in **multiple styles** such as playlists, Netflix-like galleries, academy and course layouts with multiple playlists, and more
+⚡ Deliver content through a top-tier **global CDN** for maximum speed and reliability 📊 **Analytics**: Dive into layered insights with our three-level analytics 📝 Create, upload, or generate **subtitles/CC** with AI 🎬 Create or auto-generate **chapters** to divide a long video 🎯 Add **on-video features** like annotations, calls to action, lead capture forms 🔍 **Search** your video library by title, description, ID, or even within the transcript 🧠 Set or auto-generate title and description **with AI** 🖼️ Pick or upload a **thumbnail**, or define a video clip as your preview 🌐 Automatic **Video SEO** with structured JSON-LD markup ✂️ Cut, **trim**, and refine your video content

 ---